cosmos/cosmos-sdk/UPGRADING.md

 }

 ```
-##### Proposal Cancel Burn Rate param
+##### Proposal Cancel Burn Rate Param
-The `gov` module has been updated to support the cancel the goverance proposal.
-When proposal is cancel all the deposits of proposal either burned or send to community pool. the deposits burn rate will be determinted by a new parameter called `ProposalCancelBurnRate` parameter.
+The `gov` module has been updated to support the ability to cancel governance proposals.
+When a proposal is canceled, all the deposits of the proposal are either burned or sent to community pool.
+The deposits burn rate will be determined by a new parameter called `ProposalCancelBurnRate` parameter.

 ```go
 	1. deposits * proposal_cancel_burn_rate will be burned